Peter Franchot: Opposition to slots and expanded gambling in Maryland

 Franchot campaigned against bringing slot machine gambling to Maryland.
 As a member of the House of Delegates, he led a successful coalition of lawmakers to oppose the Constitutional amendment to legalize slots.
 In 2008, Franchot, along with hundreds of others, launched Marylanders United to Stop Slots to encourage a 'no' vote on the referendum.
 Franchot argued that the high social costs of increased crime, broken families and bankruptcies would outweigh any revenue gains.
 Franchot's opposition to the slots referendum put him at odds with fellow members of his own party, including Governor Martin O'Malley and Senate President Thomas V. Mike Miller, both of whom were prominent proponents of the slots referendum.
 The 2008 slots referendum passed by a margin of 59 percent to 41 percent.

-In June 2012, Franchot criticized the General Assembly for holding a special session for a proposal for a new casino at the National Harbor, which would be the sixth casino in Prince George's County.
+In June 2012, Franchot criticized the General Assembly for holding a special session for a proposal for a new casino at National Harbor, which would be the sixth casino in Prince George's County.
 In a letter to members of the legislature, he encouraged lawmakers to disclose "all contributions from national gambling interests" and warned against approving the casino, saying it would "cannibalize" the venues and "jeopardize the viability of state's casino program".
 In an interview with the Washington Examiner on gambling expansion in Maryland, Franchot expressed heavy skepticism about the promise of casino revenue being used for educational purposes.
 "Any education funding that goes into the Education Trust Fund is subject to being raided by the legislature," Franchot said.
 "That is what's happened historically; that inevitably is what will happen again."
 He opposed a referendum to legalize table games at the state's casinos.
 The 2012 referendum passed by a narrow margin, 52 percent to 48 percent.

 Franchot opposed a 2020 referendum to legalize sports betting in Maryland.
 The 2020 referendum passed by a wide margin, 67 percent to 33 percent.